Who needs the Irish Visitor Visa?

 If your application is approved, immigration officials will stamp your passport with the tourist visa and you will be able to start preparing for your visit to Ireland.
 If, however, your application is rejected, you will receive a letter of refusal with explanation for the decision.

-To make sure everything goes smoothly, hire one of our immigration lawyers.
+To make sure everything goes smoothly, hire one of our immigration consultants.
 They will check whether you prepared all the necessary documents and will go over your application before you submit it to identify any mistakes.

 How can IAS help?